-In those circumstances, the disclosure of personal information ought to be subject to strong consent requirements, and the 'unreasonable or impracticable' exception must be given a strict definition.
+In those circumstances, the disclosure of personal information ought to be subject to strong consent requirements, and the 'unreasonable or impracticable' exception must be better defined.
+The legislation should identify factors that should be taken into account in determining whether it is unreasonable or impracticable to seek consent and identify what a decision-maker must be satisfied of before concluding that seeking consent is unreasonable or impracticable.
 It should not, for instance, include instances where a homeless person is unable to be located at a particular point in time for their consent to be sought, or where it is 'inconvenient' or costly to obtain consent from a person with disability, or where a person fails to respond to Government contact.
 For the Government to build confidence in the community that data is being shared appropriately, consent of those least empowered must not be bypassed.

-Where it is genuinely unreasonable or impracticable to seek consent before personal information is shared, the efforts to collect consent and the reason for dispensing with the consent requirement must be recorded in a public register.
+Where it is genuinely unreasonable or impracticable to seek consent before personal information is shared, the efforts to collect consent and the reason for dispensing with the consent requirement must be recorded in a public register (obviously in a form that does not identify individuals).
 This allows for increased scrutiny and accountability of decisions made by data custodians, and ensures that those decisions are subject to review by the National Data Commissioner.

 Second, individuals whose personal information is being shared ought to be notified of the details of that sharing.
-The Draft Bill does not presently contemplate this notification process.
-While there are certain points at which notification may occur - such as when consent is being sought, or when validation of the output is being sought under cl 20(1)(b)(ii) - individuals should also be notified at the point of sharing to ensure transparency in data sharing.
+The Bill does not presently contemplate this notification process.
+While there are certain points at which notification may occur - such as when consent is being sought, or when validation of the output is being sought under cl 21(1)(b)(ii) - individuals should also be notified at the point of sharing to ensure transparency in data sharing.
 This empowers individuals in at least three ways: